- What is metadata and how it works

 There are three types of meta tags: the title, the description and the meta keywords tags.

 Above you can see how the content has been tagged to provide a desired title, excerpt, image, and focus keyword tags.
-This information will be used to create previews on social as well as help search engines.
+This information will be used to create previews on social channels as well as help search engines pull and rank information.

 What is SEO (and Why Does it Matter)?

 For web content, discoverability is increasingly defined by SEO, or search engine optimization.
 SEO is a broad collection of practices aimed at “optimizing” the ease with which Web users can search for a given blog post, article, video, or other pieces of content.
 Practically speaking, this often comes down to making content as “Google-able” as possible.

 SEO practices can touch on all aspects of digital content creation, from domain name selection and website design to social media promotion and even the writing process itself.
 Although it can be tempting to ignore these practices and focus instead on simply creating high-quality content, our so-called “attention economy” makes it difficult to do so.
 For many publishers—and for most content producers—ranking well in Google Search has become one of the primary ways to reach readers or retain financial stability.
 “Searchable,” for some, has become synonymous with “success.”